p-mcgowan/se-scripts/graphics/readme.md

 ```
 Draw()
-  dispose the frame and render content - if this is not called after the other operations, nothing will be drawn
+  dispose the frame and render content - if this is not called, nothing will be drawn

 SaveCursor()
   store the current cursor position (for reference later)